kaos/QtErl/README.md

 -spec load_ui(pid(), Ui::string()) -> load_rsp().
 ```

 Load user interface.
-The Ui argument should point to the user interface description in (Qt XML format)[http://qt-project.org/doc/qt-4.8/designer-ui-file-format.html],
+The Ui argument should point to the user interface description in [Qt XML format](http://qt-project.org/doc/qt-4.8/designer-ui-file-format.html),
 either as a filename or directly as string data. (see `qte:t/0` and `qte:t2/0`).